 Several content plans cycles can exist within a content strategy, but the other way around is not true.
 A content strategy is an ultimate framework that guides any content optimization cycles in your organization across channels.

 A good content strategy can help guide your business's content plans and day-to-day content copy needs.
 Thus, every enterprise needs to put dedicated time, effort, and resources into ensuring a content strategy that converts and meets the business goals.

 Content strategy is the science and art of clarifying the content so that it meets your business goals.
-It's about understanding your user, mapping out a plan for attracting an audience over time, and creating a means for measuring success along the way.
+It's about understanding your user, mapping out a plan for attracting an audience over time, and creating a means for measuring success.